queicherius/software-defined-infrastructure/smb.md

 apt-get install samba
 ```

 Every Samba user needs to be a system user.
-Nonetheless Samba passwords are handled separately and stored in `/etc/samba/smbpasswd`.
+Nonetheless, Samba passwords are handled separately and stored in `/etc/samba/smbpasswd`.

 ```sh
 adduser smbtester